Aaron Rodgers Player Prop Bets for NFL Week 12 | Green Bay vs. Los Angeles 11/28/2021

 Season Stats

-- He has added 76 rushing yards (6.9 ypg) on 22 carries while scoring two touchdowns on the ground.
+- He also has 76 rushing yards on 22 carries with two touchdowns, averaging 6.9 yards per game.

-- The Packers have run 56.7% passing plays and 43.3% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Packers, who rank 16th in the NFL in points scored, have attempted a pass 56.7% of the time while running the ball 43.3% of the time.

-- Rodgers has thrown 61 passes in the red zone this season, 51.7% of his team's red zone plays.
+- Rodgers accounts for 51.7% of his team's red zone plays, with 61 of his 328 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Rams.